jacknycz/nodal/next/NODAL_AI_INTRO.md

 - **Accessibility**: All interactive elements must be keyboard-accessible and theme-aware.
 - **Cloud-First**: All board and document data is stored in Supabase; no local storage or legacy fallback.
 - **Thumbnail Optimization**: Use Canvas API for reliable client-side image generation without external dependencies.
+- **UI Simplification**: Remove unused features to keep the interface clean and focused.

 ---